Student Clubs

 Associated Students of Construction Management (ASCM)

-The ASCM offers students the opportunity to learn and be involved in the construction management profession, to network and develop relationships with potential employers, and meet fellow students.
+The ASCM allows students to learn and be involved in construction management, network and develop relationships with potential employers, and meet fellow students.
 The student chapter upholds the ideals and standards of two sponsoring organizations - Associated Builders and Contractors (ABC) and Associated General Contractors (AGC) - and share the same principles of skill, integrity, honor, and responsibility.

 Paul Weber